 UBC is globally recognized for delivering the highest standards of education – and it’s right in your own backyard!
 At UBC, you will be part of a diverse community of some of the brightest minds in the world.

-Admission to UBC requires successful completion of both general admission requirements that apply to all applicants, as well as program-specific requirements that depend on where you’re applying from and what program(s) you’re applying to.
+Admission to UBC requires successful completion of both general admission requirements that apply to all applicants, as well as degree-specific requirements that depend on where you’re applying from and what program(s) you’re applying to.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.

-Your general admission and program-specific requirements
+Your general admission and degree-specific requirements

 If you’re completing an international program of study or a non-Canadian curriculum, you’ll find the admission requirements on the following pages: British-patterned education, French Baccalaureate, International Baccalaureate, or international high schools.